DaedalicEntertainment/lua-coding-conventions/README.md

-# Lua Coding Conventions
+# Lua Coding Conventions 1.0

 This document summarizes the high-level coding conventions for writing Lua code at Daedalic Entertainment.
-They are based on the de-facto Lua Style Guide:
+They are based on the de-facto standard Lua Style Guide:

 * http://lua-users.org/wiki/LuaStyleGuide